EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F10 - access to the first iteration as well as corrected observations data

-"As a data consumer of file-based E-SOH products, I want access to the first iteration of the observations data, as well as to late or subsequently corrected observations.
+"As a data consumer of file-based OPERA Open Radar Data, I want access to the first iteration of the observations data, as well as to late or subsequently corrected observations.
 So, I am able to handle all data."

 *Priority:*
 - secondary

 *Clarifications:*
-- Should E-SOH always return the last known value for an observation?
+- --SKIPP-- Not relevant.
+ODIMHDF files contain raw and controlled values.
+Should OPERA Open Radar Data always return the last known value for an observati0on?
 Yes, only the latest iteration needs to be accessible
-- By late or subsequently corrected observations, we interpret that observations that are corrected within the 24 hours window shall be exposed and pushed to the notification queue
+- --SKIPP-- By late or subsequently corrected observations, we interpret that observations that are corrected within the 24 hours window shall be exposed and pushed to the notification queue
-- By "access to first iteration (..) as well as (..) corrected observations" we suggest to only keep the latest value in the 24 hours data store
+- --SKIPP-- By "access to first iteration (..) as well as (..) corrected observations" we suggest to only keep the latest value in the 24 hours data store
+- If member resend data to OPERAT HUB what hapens?

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F11 - E-SOH as data provider role within FEMDI when data is exposed by producer via a pull API service
+### F11 - "OPERA Open Radar Data" as data provider role within FEMDI when data is exposed by producer via a pull API service

-"Given a data producer exposes data via a pull API service, when new data are published by the data producer, then E-SOH must perform its data provider role within FEMDI."
+"Given a data producer exposes data via a pull API service, when new data are published by the data producer, then OPERA Open Radar Data must perform its data provider role within FEMDI."

 *Priority:*
 - primary